 - A. One big game animal in 24-hr. period.
 No more than one "big game" animal (as defined under Paragraph II hereof) of the same species may be taken in any 24-hour period.
-For example, a hunter may take one deer and one elk in 24 hours, but not two elk.
+For example, a hunter may take one deer and one elk in 24 hours, but not two elk or two deer.
 Bear, cougar and mountain goats are exceptions to this requirement.
 There is no limit to how many bear, cougar or mountain goats may be taken in a day, except for the season limit imposed in Paragraph B, below. - B. Season limits, big game.
 For big game, the season limit is as follows:

-Deer: 1 deer per season (antlered only).
+Deer: 2 deer per season, only elders and youth are allowed to harvest one antlerless deer per season.
 (See also Section VII.C)

-Elk: 2 elk per season, only one of which may be antlerless.
+Elk: 2 elk per season, only one of which may be antierless.

-NOTE THAT IN THE MONTH OF AUGUST, NO ANTLERLESS ELK MAY BE TAKEN.
-(This means that if you hunt all your season quota of elk in August, you are limited to 2 antlered elk.)
+NOTE THAT IN THE MONTH OF AUGUST AND FEBRUARY, NO ANTLERLESS ELK MAY BE TAKEN.